YuBlum/stark-lang/README.md

 The function pointer one will have memory, so it can be assigned to things.

-The overload set one will accept all functions that are part of that overload_set.
+The overload one will accept all functions that are part of that overload_set.

 And the function type one will accept any function.